Relative free splitting and free factor complexes I: Hyperbolicity

 \begin{proof} Item~\pref{ItemRCFStoFF} is evident since $\Stab(x) \subgroup \Stab(f(x))$.
-Clearly \pref{ItemRCFMeet}$\implies$\pref{ItemRCFFtoFS} by taking $S$ to be any free splitting such that $\F(S)=\B$ and using that $\B \sqsubset \C$ implies $\B \meet \C = \B$.
+Clearly \pref{ItemRCFMeet}$\implies$\pref{ItemRCFFtoFS} by taking $S$ to be any free splitting such that $\Fell S=\B$ and using that $\B \sqsubset \C$ implies $\B \meet \C = \B$.
 Also clearly \pref{ItemRCFFtoFS}$\implies$\pref{ItemRCFSequence}.

+Item~\pref{ItemRCFMeet} says intuitively that one can always ``blow up'' $T$ to get some $U$ so that for each $x \in T$ the actions of $\Stab(x)$ on its blowup in $U$ is a copy of its action on its minimal subtree in~$S$.
 The proof of item~\pref{ItemRCFMeet} is an elaboration of the Bass-Serre theory proof of the Kurosh Subgroup Theorem (see e.g.\ \cite{Cohen:CombinatorialGroupTheory}); here are a few details.
-First apply Proposition~\ref{PropMeet} to conclude that $\B=\F(S)\meet\F(T)$ is a free factor system rel~$\A$.
+First apply Proposition~\ref{PropMeet} to conclude that $\B = \Fell S \meet \Fell T$ is a free factor system rel~$\A$.
 Consider $x \in T$ such that $\Stab_T(x)$ is nontrivial, let $S^x \subset S$ be the minimal subtree for the action $\Stab_T(x) \act S$, and suppose that $S^x$ is not a point.
 Blow up the vertex $x$ using $S^x$: detach each of the directions of $D_x T$ from $x$, then remove $x$, then reattach the directions of $D_x T$ to a copy of the tree $S^x$ in a $\Stab_T(x)$-equivariant manner.
 Now extend this ``detachment--attachment'' operation over the whole orbit of~$x$, reattaching the directions in a $\Gamma$-equivariant manner.
 Doing this for each orbit of such points $x$ results in the desired free splitting $\Gamma\act U$. \end{proof}